I AM THE RESURRECTION AND THE LIFE, SAYS THE LORD:

-Contact the St. Luke Parish Office for further information on our Bereavement Ministry.
+Contact the Saint Luke Parish Office for further information on our Bereavement Ministry.

 Hospital Visitation Team

-St. Luke Parishioners with a special gift of reaching out to those under hospital care make up the Hospital Visitation Team.
-Their efforts to touch St. Luke parishioners during difficult times complement the work of Deacons and priests.
+Saint Luke Parishioners with a special gift of reaching out to those under hospital care make up the Hospital Visitation Team.
+Their efforts to touch Saint Luke parishioners during difficult times complement the work of Deacons and priests.
 Teams are scheduled on a weekly basis.
 New members are teamed up with experienced members in order to see first hand what is required for this Ministry.

 If you have a loved one who is hospitalized, please be sure the parish office is informed to assure a visit.